EAD vs H-1B | Pros and Cons to Make the Right Decision

 Here are some of the people who would not qualify for an EAD card:

-• Certain non-immigrant visa holders (L-1, O-1, H-1B, etc.) because employment authorization is part of their status.
+• Certain non-immigrant visa holders (L-1, O-1, H-1B, etc.) have employment authorization as part of their status.

-• Lawful permanent residents (green card holders) since they can work without an EAD card.
+• Lawful permanent residents (green card holders), as they can work without an EAD card.

 • The spouses of the above non-immigrant visa holders (except the spouses of H-1B holders)